 Cast Bullet matches at Spokane Rifle Club are shot at 100 yards and are bench rest matches.
 No specialized equipment is needed to participate.
 Off the shelf hunting rifles as well as single shot and heavy bench rifles compete in their own classes.
 In addition, military rifles of any nation are eligible to compete against each other in as-issued, modified, and modified scoped classes.

 At the Cast Bullet matches at SRC, there are decades of casting experience present– and SRC is home to a former National Champion.
 All division members and match participants are more than willing to share their vast knowledge with any and all.

-If you would like to try out a Cast Bullet match, please feel free to come out and join us — match dates are posted under the calendar tab.
+If you would like to try out a Cast Bullet match, please feel free to come out and join us — match dates are posted on the Outdoor calendar which can be found under the calendar tab on this website.

 Although CBA and SRC memberships are not required for shooting matches, they are highly recommended.
 Information on joining SRC is available on this website or through the Range Safety Officer on-duty at the North Clubhouse.
 CBA membership is available starting at $17.00 per year ($32.00 for two years) and includes a bi-monthly subscription to “The Fouling Shot”, the foremost bullet casting magazine in the world.

 For more information on cast bullet competition, including rules, match schedules and hints and tips, check out the Cast Bullet Association’s website — their forum is the foremost source for cast bullet information.

 More information may also be obtained by contacting the Cast Bullet Division Chairman Don Barron (contact info provided above).